hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

    * - payload
      - false
      - JSON
-     - Any JSON payload which will be sent with the scheduled event
+     - Any JSON payload which will be sent with the scheduled invocation
    * - headers
      - false
      - [ HeaderFromValue_ | HeaderFromEnv_ ]